In this Section

 Dr. Koob began his career studying the neurobiology of emotion, including how the brain processes reward and stress.
 His contributions advanced our understanding of the anatomical connections of emotional systems and the neurochemistry of emotional function.
-This background led to investigations into why certain alcohol drinkers develop an addiction while others do not, and how the brain and body respond to alcohol consumption.
+This background led to investigations into why certain alcohol drinkers transition to addiction while others do not, and how the brain and body respond to alcohol consumption.

-Dr. Koob is the recipient of many prestigious honors and awards, including the Daniel Efron Award for excellence in research from the American College of Neuropsychopharmacology, the Distinguished Investigator and Marlatt Mentorship Awards from the Research Society on Alcoholism, and the Mark Keller Award from NIAAA.
+Dr. Koob is the recipient of many prestigious honors and awards, including the Daniel Efron Award for excellence in research and Axelrod Mentorship Award from the American College of Neuropsychopharmacology, the Distinguished Investigator and Marlatt Mentorship Awards from the Research Society on Alcoholism, and the Mark Keller Award from NIAAA.

 Ph.D., Behavioral Physiology, Johns Hopkins University, 1972

 B.S., Zoology, Johns Hopkins University, 1969